telerik/blazor-docs/knowledge-base/common-null-value-parameter-format.md

 ## Cause\Possible Cause(s)

-You may run across an error similar to the above listed one for other components as well.
-It is associated with incomplete localization implementation and occurs if a component is used in a localized application but the resex files are missing the needed keys for the corresponding component.
+You may run across a similar error for other components as well.
+It occurs if a component is used in a localized application, but the `.resx` files are missing some keys for the corresponding component.

 The app needs to either implement localization for the Telerik components correctly or not implement a service for that at all.
 So, it is essential that the resx files used for the Telerik components in the localized application are always up-to-date containing all the necessary keys.